sahil-kishor/Exploratory-Data-Analysis-EDA-Project/README.md

    - Converted the datatype of the Price column from string to float and removed the Dollar sign($).
    - Converted the values in the Installs column from string datatype to integer datatype and dropped the Plus(+) sign with it.
    - Changed the values in the Size column to a same unit of measure(MB).

+4. Data Exploration-Univariate & Bivariate Analysis :- Pair plot is used to understand the best set of features to explain a relationship between two variables or to form the most separated clusters.
+It also helps to form some simple classification models by drawing some simple lines or make linear separation in our data-set.